chinamike65/hugo-tuolesi/content/book2/book2en.md

 2. Welcoming Master Tsongkhapa:

-Tusita's heart
+From the heart of the Lord of the Gaden devas (Maitreya Buddha) emerges a brilliant white cloud, like a great mass of fresh yoghurt.

-Like a cloud of new cheese
+Atop sits Tsongkhapa all knowing, King of Dharma;

-All-wise Dharma King virtuous
+We request your coming to this place along with your great disciples.

-May the disciples come here
+"From the heart of the Lord of the Gaden devas", the master of the Tushita Heaven is Maitreya Buddha.

-"The heart of the master of the Tusita Heavens", the master of the Tusita Heaven is Maitreya Buddha.
+"a brilliant white cloud, like a great mass of fresh yoghurt.

-"Blooming like a cloud of new cheese, the Dharma King of all wisdom is called wise", wise
+Atop sits Tsongkhapa all knowing, King of Dharma; ".
+Great Wisdom

-It is called the Dharma name of Master Tsongkhapa, and the name is Lobsang Drapa in Tibetan.
+H is called by the Dharma name of Master Tsongkhapa, and the name is Lobsang Drakpa in Tibetan.

-"May the same disciples come here."
-At this time, Tsongkhapa's three disciples
+"along with your great disciples."
+At this time, Tsongkhapa's two disciples

-Zun sat on the top of the three white clouds and floated into the air in front of him.
+They sat on the top of the three white clouds and floated into the air in front of him.

-Three, seven offerings
+3. Seven-branch Offerings

 (1) Long Life Prayer